symeon158/AI-Powered-HR-Assistant-Chatbot/README.md

    git clone https://github.com/symeon158/ai-hr-assistant-chatbot.git
    cd ai-hr-assistant-chatbot

 Install dependencies: Make sure you have Python installed.
-Then, install the required packages:
+Then, install the required packages!

 ## Usage
 Upload a Document: Use the sidebar to upload your PDF, DOCX, or TXT file.